mike-lischke/ANTLRng/readme.md

 # ANTLRng

-This project is (actually: will be) a TypeScript port of the ANTLR tool, which is written in Java.
-And it will not only be a simple port, but a real next-generation tool.
-Currently this repository is rather a placeholder until important conditions are met, one of them being to have a full TypeScript runtime for the latest ANTLR4 version.
+This project is a TypeScript port of the ANTLR tool (originally written in Java) and is still work-in-progress.
+It implements own mechanisms to work with ANTLR grammars, works in browsers and generally moves away from its Java centric roots.

 ## Status